XDC-Community/docs/how-to/XRC20/Hardhat/how-to.md

 The source code for the XRC20 Token used in this tutorial is available here: [XRC20 Contract Folder](./XRC20/contracts/XRC20.sol).
 But we will address all `Events`, `Methods` and `Constants` mentioned in the section [📰 About XRC20 Tokens](#-about-xrc20-tokens).

-ets start by creating the `XRC20.sol` file:
+Lets start by creating the `XRC20.sol` file:

 ```sh
 touch ./contracts/XRC20.sol